Man accused of killing 4 people at Montana bar is in custody following weeklong multiagency manhunt

 By Dalia Faheid, Josh Campbell, Michelle Watson, Taylor Galgano, CNN

-(CNN) — Michael Paul Brown, who is accused of fatally shooting four people at a bar in Anaconda, Montana, on August 1, has been taken into custody following a weeklong multiagency manhunt, Gov. Greg Gianforte announced Friday.
+(CNN) — Michael Paul Brown, who is accused of fatally shooting four people at a bar in Anaconda, Montana, last week, has been taken into custody following a weeklong multiagency manhunt, Gov. Greg Gianforte announced Friday.

 Brown had been on the run since the “biggest” shooting in the state of Montana in a decade.
-He was arrested around 2 p.m. local time Friday near the search area in Anaconda and is now in the custody of Anaconda-Deer Lodge County authorities, according to the Montana Department of Justice.
+The suspect was armed when he was arrested around 2 p.m. local time Friday about five and a half miles away from the shooting scene and is now in the custody of Anaconda-Deer Lodge County authorities, according to Montana Attorney General Austin Knudsen.

-“Incredible response from law enforcement officers across Montana,” Gianforte said in a social media post.
-“May God continue to be with the families of the four victims still grieving their loss.”
+“One week ago today, devastation struck this small Montana community of Anaconda,” Gianforte said at a news conference Friday evening.
+“Our brave men and women in uniform didn’t waste a second.
+Law enforcement jumped into action, began the search with the promise to not give up until they found this suspect.”

+Authorities on Friday declined to comment on which charges will be filed against the suspect.
+CNN is working to determine whether Brown has retained an attorney.

-Brown, an Army veteran, was seen on security footage fleeing The Owl Bar, where the fatal shooting occurred, investigators said.
-Since then, he had been sought by authorities representing at least 38 local, state and federal agencies traversing challenging terrain in the western Montana wilderness.
+Brown, an Army veteran, was seen on security footage fleeing The Owl Bar, where the fatal shooting occurred on August 1, investigators said.
+Since then, he had been sought by over 250 law enforcement personnel representing over 39 local, state and federal agencies traversing challenging terrain in the western Montana wilderness.

-“I am proud of the unrelenting law enforcement effort this week to find and arrest Michael Paul Brown.
-The support we’ve seen for the community of Anaconda from across the state and the nation has also been remarkable,” Montana Attorney General Austin Knudsen said in a statement following the arrest.
-“The families and friends of the victims remain in my prayers.”
+Tips from the public were also crucial in locating Brown, who was “flushed out” and found in an area authorities had previously searched and cleared, Knudsen said.

+“They responded to every call.
+They followed up on every tip.
+They spent hours climbing over these mountains looking for this criminal.
+They used every resource available to them to search for him,” Gianforte said about authorities involved in the manhunt.

 Investigators found a white Ford F-150 truck that Brown drove the day of the shooting, but Brown “was not located in or around the vehicle,” Montana Division of Criminal Investigation Administrator Lee Johnson said at the time.